The New Year is from this moment forward!

 5. Outline what needs to happen first.
 Don’t worry about having it perfectly planned out.

-6. Schedule your action plan on a journal and/or your calendar:
+6. Schedule your action plan In a journal, calendar or digital document.

 7. Do.
 Daily.